Three-Phase Harmonic Filter

 Implement four types of three-phase harmonic filters using RLC components

-Three-phase harmonic filters are shunt elements that are used in power systems for decreasing voltage distortion and for power factor correction.
-Nonlinear elements such as power electronic converters generate harmonic currents or harmonic voltages, which are injected into the power system.
+The Three-Phase Harmonic Filter block models three-phase harmonic filters, which are shunt elements that are used in power systems for decreasing voltage distortion and for power factor correction.
+Nonlinear elements, such as power electronic converters, generate harmonic currents or harmonic voltages, which are injected into the power system.
 The resulting distorted currents flowing through the system impedance produce harmonic voltage distortion.
-Harmonic filters reduce distortion by diverting harmonic currents in low impedance paths.
-Harmonic filters are capacitive at the fundamental frequency, so they are also used for producing reactive power required by converters and for power factor correction.
+Harmonic filters reduce distortion by diverting harmonic currents in low-impedance paths.
+Harmonic filters are capacitive at the fundamental frequency, so they are also used to produce the reactive power required by converters and for power factor correction.

 To achieve an acceptable distortion, several banks of filters of different types are connected in parallel.
 The most commonly used filter types are:

-Band-pass filters, which are used to filter lowest order harmonics such as 5th, 7th, 11th, 13th.
+Band-pass filters, which are used to filter the lowest order harmonics, such as 5th, 7th, 11th, and 13th order harmonics.
 Band-pass filters can be tuned at a single frequency (single-tuned filter) or at two frequencies (double-tuned filter).

-The Three-Phase Harmonic Filter is built of RLC elements.
-The resistance, inductance, and capacitance values are determined from the filter type and from the following parameters:
+The Three-Phase Harmonic Filter block is built of RLC elements.
+The resistance, inductance, and capacitance values are determined from the filter type and the:

 Reactive power at nominal voltage